 We offer many safe flea preventative products in different forms: topical, oral, and collars.

 Dr. Goetz believes in using only the safest and most efficacious products available.
-She uses our flea preventatives on her own dogs and cats, and she has carefully researched and approved all the products we carry both in house and on our online pharmacy.
+She uses our flea preventatives on her own dogs and cats, and she has carefully researched and approved all the products we carry both in-house and in our online pharmacy.
 Over-the-counter flea preventative products are simply not as effective and not as safe.

 No flea preventative kills fleas instantly.
 But the preventatives and treatments we prescribe at Animal Hospital at Brier Creek kill fleas before they lay eggs, while OTC products may not.